Created by George P. Pelecanos (1957--)

 He's a recently returned vet from Iraq who's just fallen into his present occupation, almost as if by accident.
 As he explains it, "When I came back from the Middle East, I did a little security work.
 Limo companies, driving celebrities and dignitaries, like that.
 I also silent-bounced at a couple of clubs.
 One night at the bar I met a woman whose boyfriend had stolen her jewelry before he broke up with her.
 She was a nice person and this guy was a bully; he'd fucked her over...
 I agreed to try and get her stuff back.
 She asked me what my fee was, and forty per cent came into my head.
 I don't know why...Her jewelry was worth a lot of money, and my take was substantial.
 I thought, I can get used to this."

 You gotta love THAT voice.
-A former altar boy who's seen way too much, but is still trying to figure things out; a young man who makes a point of visiting his mom and having supper with her and his brother (a black high school teacher) and attending church on a regular basis on the one hand, and on the other, a seasoned combat vet who's more than willing to get his hands bloody, if that's what he's gotta do.
+A former altar boy who still believes; a young man who makes a point of visiting his mom and having supper with her and his brother (a black high school teacher) and attending church on a regular basis on the one hand, and on the other, a seasoned combat vet who's more than willing to get his hands bloody, if that's what he's gotta do.

 Somehow, Pelecanos has crawled right into Lucas' head, and given us a totally unique voice we haven't heard from yet.
 Sure, at times the tidal wave of 20-something pop culture references may seem a little forced at times (Pelecanos is my age), but there's no doubt he's really tapped into something fresh and new here -- a long walk from the semi-alcoholic, cynical, brooding middle-aged loners we all grew up on.

-George Pelecanos a producer and an Emmy-nominated writer on the HBO hit series The Wire, and the author of a bestselling series of novels set in and around Washington, D.C.
+George Pelecanos a producer and an Emmy-nominated writer on the HBO hit series The Wire, and the author of several bestselling novels set in and around Washington, D.C.
 He's also the creator of Washington D.C. eyes Nick Stefanos and mismatched gumshoes Derek Strange & Terry Quinn.

 Report respectfully submitted by Kevin Burton Smith.